mpark/wg21/patterns.md

 When the `inspect` statement is executed, its condition is evaluated and matched in order (first match semantics) against each pattern.
-If a pattern successfully matches the value of the condition and the boolean expression in the guard evalutes to `true` (or if there is no guard at all), control is passed to the statement following the matched pattern label.
+If a pattern successfully matches the value of the condition and the boolean expression in the guard evaluates to `true` (or if there is no guard at all), control is passed to the statement following the matched pattern label.
 If the guard expression evaluates to `false`, control flows to the subsequent pattern.
 If no pattern matches, none of the statements are executed.